photon-platform/clerk/README.rst

 Here are the roles of CLERK, each fulfilling a unique function within the knowledge management process:

-- `Progenitor`_: Sparking life into Python projects.
+- `Progenitor`_: Sparks life into Python projects.
-- `Modulator`_: Shaping Python modules and packages.
+- `Modulator`_: Shapes Python modules and packages.
-- `Projector`_: Illuminating project documentation.
+- `Projector`_: Illuminates project documentation.
-- `Executor`_: Structuring to-dos for efficiency.
+- `Executor`_: Structures to-dos for efficiency.
-- `Formulator`_: Blueprinting dialogs on Textual.
+- `Formulator`_: Blueprints dialogs on Textual.
-- `Curator`_: Organizing git/archive management.
+- `Curator`_: Organizes git/archive management.
-- `Condensor`_: Summarizing content with AI assistance.
+- `Condensor`_: Summarizes content with AI assistance.
-- `Memorator`_: Preserving project milestones.
+- `Memorator`_: Preserves project milestones.

 By being context-aware, CLERK can suggest relevant operations based on the CWD, making workflows smoother and more efficient.
 This context-sensitive approach elevates CLERK from a mere assistant to an enhancer of smarter workflows and a partner in intellectual work.

-As a part of the PHOTON platform, CLERK contributes to the overarching mission of knowledge gathering, processing, and publishing.
+As a part of the `PHOTON platform`_, CLERK contributes to the overarching mission of knowledge gathering, processing, and publishing.
 It embodies the platform's vision of enhancing work efficiency, productivity, and insight through leveraging technology.
 In the spirit of Engelbart's vision, CLERK is designed